xyproto/algernon/README.md

 // Takes a timeout number, measured in seconds SetCookieTimeout(number)

+// Get the current server-wide cookie secret.
+This is used when setting
+// and getting browser cookies when users log in.
+CookieSecret() -> string

+// Set the current server-side cookie secret.
+This is used when setting
+// and getting browser cookies when users log in.
+Using the same secret
+// makes browser cookies usable across server restarts.
+SetCookieSecret(string)

 // Get the current password hashing algorithm (bcrypt, bcrypt+ or sha256) PasswordAlgo() -> string